exasol/script-languages-container-tool/doc/developer_guide/developer_guide.md

     def requires(self):
         return [TaskA(),TaskB()]
 ```

-Here we describe a TaskC which depends of TaskA and TaskB
+Here we describe a TaskC which depends on TaskA and TaskB
-defined in the requires() method.
+defined in the `requires()` method.
 It does something which is specified in the run() method.
-Futher, it produces Target() as output.
+Further, it produces Target() as output.
-Luigi provides the dependency resolution, scheduling and parallelisation.
+Luigi provides the dependency resolution, scheduling and parallelization.

-Besides this static way of describing the dependencies between tasks,
+Besides, this static way of describing the dependencies between tasks,
 Luigi also provides so called
 [dynamic dependencies](https://luigi.readthedocs.io/en/stable/tasks.html#dynamic-dependencies),
 which allow more flexible patterns in special case.
-Especially, if the order of execution of dependencies is important or
+Especially, if the order of execution of dependencies is important, or
 the dependencies depend on some calculation.
 The dynamic dependencies
 allow the implementation of a fork-join pattern.